Max-Affine Spline Insights Into Deep Network Pruning: Introduction

 \section{Introduction}

-Deep Networks (DNs) are powerful and versatile function approximators that have reached outstanding performances across various tasks, such as board-game playing \citep{silver2017mastering}, genomics \citep{zou2019primer}, and language processing \citep{esteva2019guide}.

-For decades, the main driving factor of DN performances has been progresses in their \textit{architectures}, e.g. with the finding of novel \textit{nonlinear operators} \citep{glorot2011deep,maas2013rectifier}, or by discovering novel arrangements of the succession of linear and nonlinear operators \citep{lecun1995convolutional,he2016deep,zhang2018residual}.
-With a tremendously increasing need for DNs' practical deployments, one line of research aims to produce a simpler, energy efficient DN by \textit{pruning} a dense one, e.g. removing some layers/nodes/weights and any combination of these options from a DN architecture, leading to a much reduced computational cost.
+Deep Networks (DNs) are powerful and versatile function approximators that have reached outstanding performances across various tasks, such as board-game playing \citep{silver2017mastering}, genomics \citep{zou2019primer}, and computer vision \citep{esteva2019guide}.
+For decades, the main driving factor of DN performances has been progresses in their \textit{architectures}, e.g. with the finding of novel nonlinear operators \citep{glorot2011deep,maas2013rectifier}, or by discovering novel arrangements of the succession of linear and nonlinear operators \citep{lecun1995convolutional,he2016deep,zhang2018residual}.
+With a tremendously increasing need for DNs' practical deployments, one line of research aims to produce a simpler, energy efficient DN by \textit{pruning} a dense and overparametrized one, e.g. removing either weights, nodes, filters, layers, or any combination of these options from a DN architecture, leading to a much reduced computational cost \citep{frankle2019lottery,han2015deep,chin2020legr,liu2017learning}.
 Recent progresses \citep{you2020drawing,molchanov2016pruning} in this direction allow to obtain models much more energy friendly while nearly maintaining the models' task accuracy \citep{li_2020_halo}.

-While tremendous empirical progress has been made regarding DN pruning, there remains a lack of theoretical understanding of its impact on a DN's decision boundary plus a lack of theoretical tools for deriving pruning techniques in a principled way.
-Such understandings are crucial for one to study the possible failure modes of pruning techniques, to better decide which to use based on a given application, or to design pruning techniques possibly guided by some a priori knowledge about the given task and data.
+While tremendous empirical progress has been made regarding DN pruning, there remains a lack of explicit understanding of its impact on a DN's underlying mapping.
+A few studies \citep{dong2017learning,pmlr-v139-qian21a} have started to compare different pruning strategies from a more theoretical perspective.
+Yet, such formulations propose very specialized solutions who often fail to extend to any pruning policy.
+Providing a more general framework to study the many pruning solutions that keep emerging rapidly is however crucial e.g. to compare all those methods under a unified mathematical model, to better decide which method to use based on a given application, or even to design novel pruning techniques guided by some a priori knowledge about the given task and data. {\em Our goal in this study is to motivate the use of the affine spline formulation of DNs to analyze the recently developed empirical pruning techniques}, e.g., lottery ticket hypothesis \cite{frankle2019lottery,you2020drawing,evci2019rigging,su2020sanity,blalock2020state}.